ukihunter/Chatty-React-Firebase-Chat-Application/README.md

-# Chatty - React Firebase Chat Application
+# 📱Chatty - React Firebase Chat Application

 Chatty is a real-time chat application built with React, Firebase, and Zustand.
 It allows users to register, log in, and chat with other users in real time.
 The app also supports features like user blocking, image sharing, and emoji support.